Beyond Waste Evanston

 - REDUCE what you do need

-- REUSE what you have and by using reusables.
-Fix, buy second hand, swap.
+- REUSE what you have – fix, buy second-hand, and swap.

 - ROT (COMPOST) inedible food scraps

-Ultimately, our goal is that those living and working in Evanston adopt and integrate sustainable practices that reduce our common carbon footprint.
+To the above list we would add REPURPOSE what you have through creativity and DIY skills.
+Ultimately, our goal is that those living and working in Evanston adopt and integrate practices that reduce our common carbon footprint.
 We strive to do this through enjoyable and engaging events and practices that benefit the whole community in an equitable way.

 How do we do this?